 Large Language Models

-This week we will discuss the use of large language models (LLMs) in social science research and what are the implications of improvements in LLMs for such classical tasks as text annotation.
+This week we will discuss the use of large language models (LLMs) in social sciences and their implications for text analysis and research broadly.

 Required Readings